mmu-webdesign/Level4-web-term-1/CSS/css01/01-intro-css.md

 </figcaption>
 </figure>

-- Open `exercise-05.html` in your browser to see the heading and paragraphs.
+- Open `exercise-01.html` in your browser to see the heading and paragraphs.

 <figure>
 <img src="media/ex-01-1.png" alt="The VSC interface">
 <figcaption>
-All of the browser default (User Agent) styles that you've got used to seeing in the HTML exercsies are in place including a larger font size for the &lt;h1&gt;, margins above and below the heading and paragraphs; and margins to the left and right.
+All of the browser default (User Agent) styles that you've got used to seeing in the HTML exercises are in place including a larger font size for the &lt;h1&gt;, margins above and below the headings and paragraphs, and margins to the left and right.
 </figcaption>
 </figure>